AdewaleTalabi/musicapplication/README.md

 # 2. Jenkins Server

+Jenkins enables users to automate parts of software development pertaining to building, testing and deployment.

-This process was straightforward with the wide range of tutorials available to demonstrate how do set Jenkins up on an Ubuntu machine.
+The installation process was straightforward with the wide range of tutorials available to demonstrate how do set Jenkins up on an Ubuntu machine.

 **I used the following commands to install and my Jenkins application:**